simongt/memor-eyes/README.md

   * http://kanecohen.github.io/modal-vanilla/
   * Add a game restart button within the modal.
 * Implement a way to keep track of and display the user's score.
+* Test for mobile responsiveness.
-* Create breakpoints for widths > 640px, test for mobile responsiveness.
+  * Create breakpoints for widths < 640px.
+  * Create breakpoints for height < 480px.